chalda/DiscordBot/README.md

 `npm install` again.
 Please see [Installation](#Installation).

 # ToDo:
-All the things!
+Setup the bot up!

 # Help
-Please check github issues page on this project.
+Please check GitHub issues page on this project.
 We get a lot of the same questions, its very likely yours has already been answered.
 And yes we need to roll those into an official FAQ.

 If you still need help join us on [discord.](https://discord.gg/m29GJBN)